 The head of the thigh bone (femur) is replaced with a metal or ceramic ball.
 A moulded shell with a liner is implanted in the socket (acetabulum) and the ball is fitted into the shell.

 Today’s modern prostheses can provide improved joint function and relieve pain for up to 25 years.

-Hip precautions after total hip replacement and hip resurfacing
+Hip precautions after total hip replacement

 After total hip replacement surgery, you will have to avoid certain activities for the first 6 weeks to three months.